Brief: Here we list the best vector graphics software for Linux that can be used as Adobe Illustrator alternative for Linux.

 With a modern and clean interface, Gravit is one of the latest favorite tools for Graphic designers.
-However, it is not open source.
+However, it is not an open-source solution.

 - Creation of vector graphics with a high level of precision in any unit be it Pixels, MM, CM etc.